DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/widgets/roster.md

 # Roster Widget

-The roster widget outputs a table-based list of your personnel, similar to the roster within your Dashboard.
+The roster widget outputs a table-based list of your personnel, similar to the roster within your dashboard.

 **Widget ID**: `roster`